(from Summer, 2023 Macomb Now Magazine)

 (from Fall 2015 issue of Macomb Now Magazine)

 (from Spring, 2013 Macomb Now Magazine)

 The Octagon House is listed on the national Register of Historic Places.

-(from Summer, 2017 Macomb Now Magazine)
+(from Fall, 2013 Macomb Now Magazine)

 Despite early budding of fruit trees followed by several hard freezing spring nights, loss of fruit, and this summer’s drought, northern Macomb’s orchards, cider mills, farm stands and markets are open for business.